harmonoman/CreativeCompanion/resources/design-document.md

 S7.
 As a CC customer, I want to be able to use an LLM or existing Java libraries to populate the word pool

 S8.
-As a CC customer, I want to be able to have a display name separate from my UserId
+As a CC customer, I want to be able to have a display name separate from my userId

+U5.
+As a CC customer, I want to be able to sort the projects by date created

+U6.
+As a CC customer, I want to be able to sort the projects by date last modified

+U14.
+As a CC customer, I want to be able to sort the wordpools by date created

+U15.
+As a CC customer, I want to be able to sort the wordpools by date last modified

+U22.
+As a CC customer, I want to be able to sort words in the word pool - Alphabetically

+U23.
+As a CC customer, I want to be able to sort words in the word pool - Randomly

+U24.
+As a CC customer, I want to be able to sort words in the workspace - Alphabetically

+U25.
+As a CC customer, I want to be able to sort words in the workspace - Randomly

 ## 4. Project Scope

 ### 4.1.
 In Scope

-* Create, delete, retrieve, sort and edit projects and word pools
+* Create, delete, retrieve, sort and edit projects
+* Create, delete, retrieve, sort and edit independent wordpools
-* Query external APIs to populate word pool
+* Query external APIs to populate project wordpools and independent wordpools
-* Drag and drop text in the word pool and work space
+* Drag and drop text from the project wordpool to project workspace
-* Sorting text in the word pool and work space

 ### 4.2.
 Out of Scope